 The Elvis impersonator at Vegas World did a complimentary show.
 He called himself E.P.
 King.
 I looked down on the city from the top of the building.
 A promo ticket gave me access to Imperial Palace's antique cars.

 I was scared of Death Valley in 1979.
 This time, I took the Silver Star Line tour.
 I rode shotgun in the van as we made stops at Dante's View and the Devil's Golf Course.
 The "golf course" is a dried lake with salt 3 feet deep.
 I tasted it.
 Death Valley is on the Nevada-California line.

 The borax mined in Death Valley is a mineral used in soap.
-The 118 elements in chemistry make up the 3800 minerals in geology.
+The 118 elements of chemistry make up the 3800 minerals of geology.
 Minerals form 3 kinds of rocks: sedimentary, igneous & metamorphic.
 Fossils are found in sedimentary rocks, those laid down by water.